nero-tyagi/comsol/README.md

 pip install -r requirements.txt
 ```

 Make sure that "pip" isn't aliased in your system to somewhere else.

-If you use an M-series Mac
-system, the first time you run any of the configurations, you will get an error saying
+If you use an M-series Mac system, the first time you run any of the configurations, you will get
-"couldn't find a COMSOL installation".
-That's because the current "mph" package has a tiny error
+an error saying "couldn't find a COMSOL installation".
+That's because the current "mph" package
-in its `discovery.py` file.
-Navigate to it and search for "maci64" and replace it with "macarm64".
+has a tiny error in its `discovery.py` file.
+Navigate to it and search for "maci64" and replace
+it with "macarm64".

 ## How to use this code
 Once you create all the plots and edit them however you like in a COMSOL file, you can use that
-file to export presets for all your future files.
-Add the name(s) of the COMSOL fiels in the
+file to generate presets of those plots for all your future files.
+Add the name(s) of the COMSOL
-`input_files/inputVariables.py` file.
+files in the `input_files/inputVariables.py` file.
 Inset your COMSOL file(s) in the `input_files`
 directory.
 New preset files are exported in the `new_plot_presets` folder.
 This folder contains
 directories for each plotgroup that you have in the COMSOL file, and each directory contains a
 file for each plot in that plotgroup.
 The parent directory also contains a file for each plotgroup.